Cao-Jinyu/IncubatePi/README.md

 The full data for these results can be found [here](./Experimental%20Data).

 #### 2. Permitted latencies
-The latency between the temperature reading and the incubator temperature change has been tested to be no longer than 1 minute for temperature fluctuations of 1 degree Celsius.
+The latency between the temperature reading and the incubator temperature change has been tested to be no longer than 1 minute for temperature changes of 1 degree Celsius.

 #### 3. Sampling rate
-The temperature of the incubator and the neonate are both sampled every 1 second.
-This is to ensure sufficient data for the PID controller, modifying the heater/fan power every 5 seconds.
+The ambient temperature of the incubator is sampled and processed every 10 second by the PID control software.
+The neonate temperature is sampled every 1 minute because this temperature does not vary signification over short periods of time.
+This ensures sufficient data for the temperature control, modifying the heater/fan power every 5 seconds.

 #### 4. Bus protocol
 The Raspberry Pi communicates with the DS18B20 temperature sensors using the RPI's 1-wire interface.
-This uses one wire to provide data, and power.
+This uses a single wire to provide data, and power.
+This reduces wiring complexity and allows for multiple temperature devices connected in parallel without a chip select line for each, thus improving the flexibility and scalability.
+A standard PWM signal is used to control the fan.

 #### 5. How many channels
 Multiple temperature sensor channels can be connected to the Raspberry Pi using the 1-wire interface.
 The default for this is 2: one for neonate temperature and one for the incubator ambient temperature.
 This is passed to the GPIO and PWM outputs to control the heating element's MOSFET and the fan respectively.